1933 Trinidad hurricane

-The 1933 Trinidad hurricane was the easternmost tropical storm to form in the Main Development Region (MDR) so early in the calendar year on record and was one of three North Atlantic tropical cyclones on record to produce hurricane-force winds in Venezuela.
-The second tropical storm and first hurricane of the extremely active 1933 Atlantic hurricane season, the system formed on June 24 to the east of the Lesser Antilles.
+The 1933 Trinidad hurricane was a deadly and destructive tropical cyclone, one of only three Atlantic hurricanes on record to produce hurricane-force winds in Venezuela.
+The second tropical storm and first hurricane of the extremely active 1933 Atlantic hurricane season, the system formed on June 24 to the east of the Lesser Antilles, unusually early for the Main Development Region (MDR) so early in the calendar year.
 It moved westward and attained hurricane status before striking Trinidad on June 27.
 The storm caused heavy damage on the island, estimated at $3 million.
 The strong winds downed trees and destroyed hundreds of houses, leaving about 1,000 people homeless.
 Later, the hurricane crossed the northeastern portion of Venezuela, where power outages and damaged houses were reported.

 After entering the Caribbean Sea, the hurricane maintained a northwest trajectory.
 It passed south of Jamaica on July 1, where heavy rainfall flooded roads and railways.
 The hurricane crossed western Cuba on July 3.
 High winds on the island destroyed hundreds of houses, and the storm's rainfall damaged the tobacco crop.
 Upon entering the Gulf of Mexico, the hurricane turned to the west and attained peak winds of 110 mph on July 5.
 It struck northeastern Mexico on July 8 and quickly dissipated.
-Upon its final landfall, the storm caused heavy damage in Mexico, and in southern Texas the storm ended a prolonged drought.
+Upon its final landfall, the storm caused heavy damage in Mexico, and in southern Texas, the storm ended a prolonged drought.